-- 6.28 The Ultra-Low Emission Zone (ULEZ) came into effect in central London in April 2019 and has had a significant impact in air quality in its first 18 months of operation.
-From the 1 March 2021, TfL will toughen the Low Emission Zone (LEZ) standards for heavy vehicles so that they are required to meet Euro VI standards to travel in the zone or pay a daily charge. - 6.29 TfL are committed to reducing air pollution from the bus fleet.
-By the end of December 2020, TfL expect around 99 per cent of the core bus fleet (excluding additional school buses) to be Euro VI compliant.
+- 6.29 The Ultra-Low Emission Zone (ULEZ) came into effect in central London in April 2019 and has had a significant impact in air quality in its first 18 months of operation.
+From the 1 March 2021, TfL will toughen the Low Emission Zone (LEZ) standards for heavy vehicles so that they are required to meet Euro VI standards to travel in the zone or pay a daily charge. - 6.30 TfL are committed to reducing air pollution from the bus fleet.
+By the end of December 2020, 100 per cent of the core bus fleet (excluding additional school buses) was Euro VI compliant.
 TfL have one of the largest electric bus fleet in Europe, with 380 electric buses.
-They will introduce more zero-emission buses over the budget period as part of the Mayor's ambition for a zero-emission bus fleet no later than 2037. - 6.30 TfL will ensure that all new cars and vans (less than 3.5 tonnes) in TfL's support fleet, are zero emission capable (ZEC) from 2025, in line with commitments in the London Environment Strategy for vehicles in the GLA Group fleet. - 6.31 TfL will also continue to assist taxi owners in making the transition to cleaner vehicles, through ZEC taxi vehicle grants, providing the necessary electric charging infrastructure to support the switch to zero emissions, as well as delicensing payments to reduce the number of polluting vehicles, helping to reduce harmful NOx emissions from the taxi sector. - 6.32 TfL will reduce operational carbon emissions to meet the carbon budgets set out in the London Environment Strategy, through measures to improve energy efficiency and increasing the volume of renewable energy that TfL consume.
-As part of the Group-wide collaboration programme on Energy, TfL will work alongside the GLA and other Functional Bodies to launch a process to collectively source renewable power via direct contracts with renewable energy developers.
+They will introduce more zero-emission buses over the budget period as part of the Mayor's ambition for a zero-emission bus fleet no later than 2037. - 6.31 TfL will ensure that all new cars and vans (less than 3.5 tonnes) in TfL's support fleet, are zero emission capable (ZEC) from 2025, in line with commitments in the London Environment Strategy for vehicles in the GLA Group fleet. - 6.32 TfL will also continue to assist taxi owners in making the transition to cleaner vehicles, through ZEC taxi vehicle grants, providing the necessary electric charging infrastructure to support the switch to zero emissions, as well as delicensing payments to reduce the number of polluting vehicles, helping to reduce harmful NOx emissions from the taxi sector. - 6.33 TfL will reduce operational carbon emissions to meet the carbon budgets set out in the London Environment Strategy, through measures to improve energy efficiency and increasing the volume of renewable energy that TfL consume.
+As part of the Group-wide collaboration programme on energy, TfL will work alongside the GLA and other Functional Bodies to launch a process to collectively source renewable power via direct contracts with renewable energy developers.
 TfL is aiming to reduce waste, including single use plastics, and support the LES target of a 65 per cent municipal waste recycling rate.

-- 6.33 At 31 March 2021, general reserves are expected to total £500.0 million and are budgeted to remain constant at the same level in each of the following financial years. - 6.34 It is forecast that TfL will hold £348.0 million of earmarked reserves at the close of 2020-21; these reserves will rise to £799.0 million by the end of 2022-23.
+- 6.34 At 31 March 2021, general reserves are expected to total £500.0 million and are budgeted to remain constant at the same level in each of the following financial years. - 6.35 It is forecast that TfL will hold £348.0 million of earmarked reserves at the close of 2020-21; these reserves will rise to £799.0 million by the end of 2022-23.
 Earmarked reserves have been established to finance future projects.
-TfL maintains a general fund to preserve adequate liquidity and protect from short term fluctuations in cash requirements. - 6.35 The expected movements in reserves over the planning period are set out in the table below.
+TfL maintains a general fund to preserve adequate liquidity and protect from short term fluctuations in cash requirements. - 6.36 The expected movements in reserves over the planning period are set out in the following table.

-Movement in reserves during financial Outturn Forecast Budget Plan
+Movement in reserves during financial year Outturn 2019-20 Forecast 2020-21 Budget 2021-22 Plan 2022-23

-year 2019-20 2020-21 2021-22 2022-23

 £m £m £m £m

 Opening balances 1,606.5 1,580.7 848.0 1,120.0

 Transfers to/from (-):

 Earmarked reserves -375.8 -732.7 272.0 179.0

 General reserves 350.0 0.0 0.0 0.0

 Closing balances 1,580.7 848.0 1,120.0 1,299.0